 Big Rock Candy Mountain takes its name from the popular folk song that has been rewritten countless times to reflect changing comic utopia.
 Big Rock Candy Mountain is where we can hear a “buzzin’ of the bees in the peppermint trees, ’round the soda water fountains.”
-It is also a post-proportionate world where adults and rationality no longer define the rules and limits of what is possible.
+It strives to be a post-proportionate world where adults, authority and rationality no longer define the rules and limits of what is possible.

-We gratefully acknowledge the support of the BC Arts Council Youth Engagement Program, The Canada Council for the Arts, the City of Vancouver Public Art Program, Queen Alexandra Elementary School, the Mitchell Art Gallery, the Edmonton Arts Council and John A. McDougall Elementary School.
+We gratefully acknowledge the support of the BC Arts Council Youth Engagement Program, the Canada Council for the Arts, the City of Vancouver Public Art Program, Queen Alexandra Elementary School, the Mitchell Art Gallery, the Edmonton Arts Council and John A. McDougall Elementary School.

 Hannah Jickling & Reed H. Reed, Artists

-Helen Reed and Hannah Jickling have been collaborating since 2006.
-Their projects take shape as public installations, social situations, and events that circulate as photographs, videos, printed matter, and artists’ multiples.
-They are currently fascinated with the contact high intrinsic to collaborative research, especially in their recent projects with children, most notably Big Rock Candy Mountain (2015–).
+Hannah Jickling and Helen Reed have been collaborating since 2006.
+Their projects take shape as public installations, social situations and events that circulate as photographs, videos, printed matter and artists’ multiples.
+They have facilitated many collaborative research projects with children, most notably Big Rock Candy Mountain (2015–).
 Helen and Hannah have exhibited and performed internationally, with both individual and collaborative work appearing in such venues as: The Portland Art Museum (OR), The Dunlop Art Gallery (SK), Smack Mellon (NY), Doris McCarthy Gallery (ON), The Yukon Arts Centre Gallery (YT), YYZ Artists’ Outlet (ON), Carleton University Art Gallery (ON), Dalhousie University Art Gallery (NS), Bästa Biennalen (SE), The Vancouver Art Gallery (BC), The Power Plant (ON) and Flat Time House’s first issue of NOIT (UK).
-In Fall 2017 they released Multiple Elementary, a book that explores the elementary school classroom as a site of invention and reception of contemporary art practices, published by YYZBOOKS.
-Jickling and Reed are recipients of the 2016 Ian Wallace Award for Teaching Excellence (Emily Carr University of Art & Design), a 2017 Mayor’s Arts Award for Emerging Public Art (City of Vancouver) and a 2018 VIVA Award (Jack and Doris Shadbolt Foundation for the Visual Arts).
+Jickling and Reed are recipients of numerous awards including the 2017 Mayor’s Arts Award for Public Art (City of Vancouver) and a 2018 VIVA Award (Jack and Doris Shadbolt Foundation for the Visual Arts).
 They are grateful to live and work within xʷməθkʷəy̍əm, Skwxwú7mesh and səl̓ílwətaʔɬ territories.

 Vanessa Kwan, Other Sights for Artists’ Projects, Producer/Curator (Vancouver)